orbitalintel/Cybersecurity/README.md

 # Cybersecurity

-This repo is a collection of cybersecurity resources for conducting cyber research, analysis, and forensics.
+This repo is a collection of cybersecurity resources for conducting cyber research, analysis, forensics, and resources.

-**OSINT - Open Source Intelligence**
+## OSINT - Open Source Intelligence

 **Microsoft Windows**